andrewerrington/challenger_300_pedestal/notes.md

 2 - START

 AUTO SYNC is a three-position latching rotary switch, with 45° between positions.
-sim/cockpit2/switches/jet_sync_mode reports the switch state, and can be set by writing to the dataref:
+`sim/cockpit2/switches/jet_sync_mode` reports the switch state, and can be set by writing to the dataref:
 0 - OFF
 1 - N1
 2 - N2

-EVENT is not supported in the simulator, but is connected to an input in the simulator hardware.
+EVENT is not supported in X-Plane, but is connected to an input in the simulator hardware.

+## LG PULL
+This handle can be pulled up about six inches against a spring until it latches.
+In X-Plane it moves up by a smaller amount.
+To stow the handle press the button in the centre, which releases the latch.
+The spring will pull the handle down, so it is necessary to hold the handle and allow it to return slowly.

+`cl300/lg_man` is the position of the LG handle:
+0 - DOWN (stowed)
+1 - UP (pulled out)

+A microswitch at the base of the shaft signals the position to X-Plane.
+When fully down, the switch is engaged.
+The switch is disengaged in any other position, even if the handle is not latched.